autoprotocol/autoprotocol-python/docs/README.rst

 Building a Protocol
 -------------------

 A basic protocol object has empty "refs" and "instructions" stanzas.
-Various helper methdods in the Protocol class are then used to append instructions and refs to the object such as in the simple protocol below:
+Various helper methods in the Protocol class are then used to append instructions and refs to the object such as in the simple protocol below:

 .. code-block:: python